3 DIY Ways to Test Your Garden Soil

 Soil that is too sandy dries out quickly, is prone to erosion, and doesn’t retain nutrients well.

 Clay-heavy soils present two issues, they get waterlogged easily, then dry out and become hard as a rock.

 Ideally, you want a healthy balance of these three components.
 The best place to start is by knowing what you’re working with in the first place.
 Being armed with this knowledge can help guide your planting plans, garden layouts, fertilization schedules, and amendment strategies.
-A few lucky places are blessed with rich, fertile soil.
+Few places are lucky enough to be blessed with rich, fertile soil from the outset.
 But for the most part, great soil is cultivated purposely over time.
 The most desirable soil is one that contains: